athanclark/elm-debouncer/README.md

 # Elm-Debouncer

-HEED ALL YEE WHO HATH WANT TO DEBOUNCE STUFF, because it's chill and we all know what happens to chill people >_>

 Basically the idea is simple, a `Debouncer` is a stateful component that manages _when_ an arbitrary action of your own should be issued.
 The `Deboucer` itself is basically the model for the delay, so you